MrTolerant/grafana-prometheus-weather/README.md

 1. Clone this repo to New GitLab project.
 2. Create free Azure account https://azure.microsoft.com/
-3. install config utility ```az``` from https://docs.microsoft.com/ru-ru/cli/azure/install-azure-cli
+3. Install Azure config utility ```az``` from https://docs.microsoft.com/ru-ru/cli/azure/install-azure-cli
 4. You need to create an Azure service principal to deploy Azure VM with Terraform and GitLab.
     ```
     az login